The computer age promised great transformations but so far it’s done little to transform healthcare.

 Why can’t we disrupt the hospital business to function more like startups?

 I’m afraid the barriers are too high in the hospital business, both in the capital costs and regulatory hurdles.
 But we are seeing examples in clinical care, such as One Medical in San Francisco, where physicians think like startups.
 They want to rethink the system from the ground-up with technology at the core.
 Such experiments show how technology completely changes physician-patient relationship, in a way that makes a patient’s role much more active.
-“Doctors are not going to willingly accept ways in which bureaucracy can more easily become intrusive.”

 The hope is that, as these experiments succeed, they will one day find it a sensible investment to build a hospital from ground-up.
 But that cannot be the first step yet.